namjachingu/Classification/README.md

-# Classification of the Iris flowerand handwritten numbers
+# Classification of Iris and handwritten numbers

 This rapport focuses only on classification, where two subjects are solved.
 The first subject designs and evaluates a linear classifier.
 It classififier classifies the different Iris species.